KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 The pivot table calculated for each class the percentage of the garden it covered.
-However, instead of knowing what percentage is covered by trees, bushes, grass and bare individually, it is more usefull to know what percentage of the garden has a pervious cover.
+However, instead of knowing what percentage is covered by trees, bushes, grass and bare individually, it is more useful to know what percentage of the garden has a pervious cover.
 Therefore, three new fields were added (namely, impervious, pervious, and other), combining the percentages of the classes belonging to those groups using field calculation.